Gengar Raid Counters Guide

 *Denotes moves only available via Elite TM.

 If you take a deeper look at Gengar’s fast moves, you’ll soon realize that they’re not that different in a raid environment.
-All of them are dangerous against your Mewtwo and Gengar teams, where they deal Super Effective damage, but you will likely keep Gengar energy capped for the better part of the encounter, so it doesn’t really matter that much.
+All of them are dangerous against your Psychic and Ghost-type teams, where they deal Super Effective damage, but you will likely keep Gengar energy capped for the better part of the encounter, so it doesn’t really matter that much.

 Charge move analysis

-• Shadow Ball is Gengar’s most dangerous charged move, as it eliminates Mewtwo as a viable counter and deals a ton of damage to other Gengar counters.
-Best counters against this move are Tyranitar and Gengar, with Tyranitar being a potion friendly option.
+• Shadow Ball is Gengar’s most dangerous charged move, as it eliminates Psychic types as a viable counter and deals a ton of damage to other Gengar counters.
+Best counters against this move are Dark and Ghost types.

-• Focus Blast is another interesting move, as it eliminates Tyranitar from the list of viable counters.
+• Focus Blast is another interesting move, as it eliminates anything with dual Rock-typing from the list of viable counters, including Tyranitar and Rhyperior.
 Although Gengar doesn’t benefit from STAB when using Focus Blast, the sheer damage output is too high for Tyranitar.
-Best Gengar counters versus Focus Blast are Mewtwo and Gengar.
+Best Gengar counters versus Focus Blast are Psychic and Ghost types.

 Quick Gengar Solo Raid Tips